populationgenomics/team-docs/onboarding_documentation/technical_documentation/analyst_tutorial/analyst_tutorial.md

 output_version = '1.0' # TODO: Do we want them to specify output_version?
 only_sgs = [<list of sequencingGroup IDs>] # to be used to demonstrate how to run on a subset of samples
 ```
 - `input_datasets`: This parameter specifies the datasets to be loaded as inputs for the analysis.
 If this parameter is not provided, the datasets will be determined automatically based on the input of `analysis-runner`.
-It's an array that can contain multiple dataset names e.g. `['bioheart', 'tob-wgs']`.
+It's an array that can contain multiple dataset names e.g. `input_datasets = ['bioheart', 'tob-wgs']`.
 - `only_sgs`: This parameter is used to limit the analysis to specific `sequencingGroups`.
 If you want to run the analysis on a subset of sequencing groups, you can specify their IDs in this array.
 - `sequencing_type`: This parameter is used to limit the data to a specific sequencing type.
 The default value is 'genome', but it can be changed to other sequencing types like 'exome' depending on the analysis.
+The `bioheart` dataset is WGS, so we will use 'genome' as the value for this parameter.
-- `output_version`: This parameter is used to suffix the location of the workflow outputs (get_workflow().prefix) with a specific string.
-By default, the hash of all input paths will be used.
-This can be useful for versioning your outputs, especially when you run the same analysis multiple times with different parameters or input data.
+- `output_version`: This parameter is used to suffix the location of the workflow outputs (`get_workflow().prefix`) with a specific string.
+By default, the hash of all input paths will be used, though we can adopt a 'version' approach that can be useful for versioning your outputs, especially when you run the same analysis multiple times with different parameters or input data.

 - Please note that you do not need to change anything in the default `large cohort` config file.
-The changes you make should be in the new config file you're creating for the `bioheart-test` analysis.
+The changes you make should be in the new config file you're creating for the `bioheart-test` analysis that will eventually overwrite parameters in default files.

 Once the config file has been written, save it with an appropriate name (e.g. `bioheart-test.toml`).
 Instead of saving it on your local machine, push it to the `production-pipelines-configuration` repository, which is a private repository.
 In the following step, we will use the `analysis-runner` to submit the job and point it to the config file we have just pushed.

 ## 3. Submitting an analysis job
 Now that we have a config file, we can submit an analysis job.
 To do this we will use the `analysis-runner` tool.
 The `analysis-runner` tool is a command line tool that is used to submit analysis jobs to the cloud.

-Remember, we are using the `large cohort` pipeline to conduct an analysis of several genomes in the `Bioheart` dataset.
+Remember, we are using the `large cohort` pipeline to conduct an analysis of several genomes in the `bioheart` dataset.
 As the `large cohort` pipeline is a component of the `Production-pipelines` repository, we need to be within this repository to run it.
 This means that our current working directory should be the `Production-pipelines` repository when executing the pipeline.
 So our next step is to clone the `Production-pipelines` repository to our local machine.
 To do this, execute the following command in a directory of your choosing:

 ```bash
 git clone --recurse-submodules git@github.com:populationgenomics/production-pipelines.git